You only need 5 ingredients for these easy Crockpot Pork Chops with Sauce. They are so tender that they fall off the bone!

 This post contains affiliate links.
 Affiliate links support Gift of Hospitality at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

-For this crockpot pork chops recipe, we’ll cook the pork chops with cream of mushroom soup.
+Lastly, pork chops are lean, so they need a sauce!
+These chops are braised in cream of mushroom soup.
 It creates this amazing sauce that makes these chops the perfect comfort food dinner.

 - Bone-in pork chops are the best choice for this recipe.
 The bone keeps them extra tender and juicy.
 However, if you only have boneless pork chops, those work too!